OndraFTW/seagull/lib/README.md

 #Parts of Seagull

 ##1.
 Defining window
-Macros in Widget transform GUI description DSL into tree of records.
+Macros in Widget transform GUI description DSL into tree of tuples.
 Example:

     #from this